Skip to content

 ⟳² this part can repeat (up to a limit) the step running now· a step waiting its turn[Claude] the agent doing the work[Codex] a different agent doing the review

 Two different agents on purpose: one writes, another reviews — so the work does not get to grade its own homework.
+Note that the plan is also written and validated inside a ⟳² loop, just like review and repair.
+And a loop never pushes through: if it uses up its rounds, the run pauses and hands you the decision.
 See Watch the run for the full live view.

 The “write code” step is where the AI agent actually edits your project.
 Orcho does not replace the agent — it still does the real work.